Beyond bombers and T-Rump, the lede this morning in of all places, Forbes:

 You may ask, hasn’t such a relationship already been published in journals like The Journal of Really Obvious Stuff?

 Well, obesity and weight are more complex than simply eat more, gain weight and eat less, lose weight.
+You need to follow a keto pure diet in order to lose weight and be in shape.
 (And you better write this down…)

 Whether you gain weight also depends on what you eat, when you eat, what else do you do and what and who else is around you.